xiongdong57/xiongdong57.github.io/content/page/about.md

 template = "about.html"
 +++

-Your strength is your weakness.
+Your Strength is Your Weakness.
-Your weakness is your strength.
+Your Weakness is Your Strength.